gary-boyle/EditorLogAnalysisTool/README.md

 - [Plotly](https://plotly.com/)

 To run the tool locally:
-1. clone the repository
+1. Clone the repository
-❯ git clone git@github.com:gary-boyle/EditorLogAnalysisTool.git
+`git clone git@github.com:gary-boyle/EditorLogAnalysisTool.git`

-2. enter the project root
+2. Enter the project root
-❯ cd EditorLogAnalysisTool
+`cd EditorLogAnalysisTool`

-3. make sure python is installed and up-to-date
+3. Make sure Python is installed and up-to-date
-❯ brew install python3

-(Optional)
+`brew install python3`

-4. create a virtual environment in the current folder to keep the librairies local and not system wide ❯ python3 -m venv .
+4. (Optional) Create a virtual environment in the current folder to keep the librairies local and not system wide `python3 -m venv .`

-(Optional)
-5. activate the virtual environment (source is required because execution flag isn't set) ❯ source bin/activate
+5. (Optional) Activate the virtual environment
+`source bin/activate`

-6. install the required libraries in the virtual environment ❯ pip3 install streamlit reportlab plotly
+6. Install the required libraries in the virtual environment `pip3 install streamlit reportlab plotly`

-7. run the project, this opens the web page in your browser ❯ python3 -m streamlit run main.py
+7. Run the project, this opens the web page in your browser `python3 -m streamlit run main.py`

 ### Running the Tool